 Sprains, inflammation and AC joint dislocations are surprisingly common, with some grade 3 ligament ruptures requiring stabilisation surgery for the AC joint and subsequent Physiotherapy and careful strengthening.

 Frozen shoulder (adhesive capsulitis) can arise spontaneously with severe loss of range into external rotation, abduction and flexion along wih pain and inflammation in the joint capsule.
-This can happen following previous a shoulder injury or as a complication from shoulder surgery.
+This can happen following a previous shoulder injury or as a complication from shoulder surgery.
 All our patients do a lot better through the 'thawing phase' from having specific joint mobilisation and rehabilitation programming.

 Reconstructive Surgery

-Surgery for the shoulder can be a big decision and involve extensive rehabilitation to return to sport and exercise.
 It may involve repair of the rotator cuff tendon if the tear is large, as well as bursectomies, bicep tenodesis, and labral repairs.
-Luckily, post-operative rehab is one of our forte’s.

 We specialise in restoring mobility, strength and conditioning for tendon repairs, SLAP and labral repairs, as well general arthroscopic surgery and shoulder replacements, to enable a successful recovery of your shoulder and return you to training safely and effectively.
-You will be guided through a extensive and complete rehabilitation program coupled with hands-on Physiotherapy during the recovery phase.